 Jorgenson is portfolio manager for hedge fund Woodridge Capital, was previously PM for the Viridian Fund for over a decade, and in 2016 he founded Fifth Point Advisors, a Registered Investment Advisor company (RIA) where he continues to serve clients as Investment Advisor Representative.
 Jorgenson graduated with honors from UW-Madison with degrees in bacteriology, biology, and business.

-Myles Walton is a managing director and senior analyst at UBS covering the Aerospace/Defense industry in the Americas.
+Myles Walton, CFA, is a managing director and senior analyst at UBS covering the Aerospace/Defense industry in the Americas.
 Prior to joining UBS, he was a managing director and senior analyst at Deutsche Bank with similar roles at Oppenheimer & Co, CIBC World Markets and Morgan Stanley before that.
 For more than 15 years, he’s been a leading Aerospace and Defense analyst providing insights on the industry to investors as well as corporate and government leaders.
-For over 20 years, Myles has been working with defense policy and studying aspects of weapons systems acquisition first with the Air Force and the NRO during his graduate studies and continuing with his relationship with the DoD’s Defense Acquisition University.
+For over 20 years, Walton has been working with defense policy and studying aspects of weapons systems acquisition first with the Air Force and the NRO during his graduate studies and continuing with his relationship with the DoD’s Defense Acquisition University.

-Myles is a frequent speaker at numerous industry and government conferences and has been a Distinguished Guest Lecturer at the Department of Defense’s Defense Acquisition University.
+Walton is a frequent speaker at numerous industry and government conferences and has been a Distinguished Guest Lecturer at the Department of Defense’s Defense Acquisition University.
 He is a co-author of the 2002 book, Lean Enterprise Value: Insights from MIT’s Lean Aerospace Institute, as well as a number of conference papers and journal articles on topics ranging from finance to satellite design to lean manufacturing.
 He is widely quoted in financial and mainstream media as an expert on the Aerospace & Defense industry.

-Myles received his PhD and MS from MIT, both in the field of aerospace engineering with funding support from the National Reconnaissance Office.
+Walton received his PhD and MS from MIT, both in the field of aerospace engineering with funding support from the National Reconnaissance Office.
 He worked on the Flight Operations team on the NASA’s Chandra X-Ray Space Telescope after doing his undergraduate work in Mechanical Engineering at WPI.
-Myles is a CFA charterholder and is consistently ranked as a top Aerospace & Defense analyst by Institutional Investor.
+Walton is a CFA charterholder and is consistently ranked as a top Aerospace & Defense analyst by Institutional Investor.
 He was the #1 ranked Aerospace/Defense analyst in the last year of the Greenwich Associates Survey.

 *Special Notes Regarding Fees: